Internship Funding Program application is now available on Canvas for the 2022-23 academic year!

-Students can apply for internship funding as soon as the application becomes available - at the beginning of the academic year.
+Students can apply for internship funding as soon as the application becomes available on Canvas.
 Applications should be submitted at least a month before the internship funding period will begin.
 Although applications will be accepted on a rolling basis, funding is on a first come, first-served basis.
 Applications received after Week 8 each term will be considered at the beginning of the following term.
 Funding will be awarded through a competitive process.

 - Open to all current CHC students in good standing; students must remain enrolled in the CHC for the entirety of the funding period

 - Students cannot receive IFP funding if they are receiving academic credit for the internship opportunity

 - Students cannot apply for retroactive IFP funding for an internship that happened in the past, or for an internship that will happen after they complete their undergraduate degree

 - Preference will be given to students with demonstrated financial need as indicated by the FAFSA/ORSAA/International Need Form

 - Students cannot receive IFP funding for two internships at the same time/covering the same funding period

 - IFP funding is not available for internships offered by the University of Oregon

 - A CHC student may apply for up to $5,000 (lifetime maximum per student for this program), which can be used only for living expenses incurred for the internship